Get started with UMSLApply here

 Professor Kimball’s research and teaching focus on American government, election administration, political parties, public opinion, voting behavior and interest groups.
 He has participated as an expert in several court cases on election administration, voting rights and redistricting.
 He is the co-author of three books: Helping America Vote, Lobbying and Policy Change, and Why Americans Split Their Tickets.
 He is co-editor of Controversies in Voting Behavior.

 Professor Manion teaches courses in American politics, public policy, leadership, and gender and politics.
-Along with her teaching experience, Professor Manion brings broad experience in higher education leadership and administration.
-Her research focuses the impact of policy on issues of economic inequality—particularly K-12 and higher education policy.
-Professor Manion is the political analyst for KSDK news (NBC affiliate) and provides political insight for media outlets in the region.
+Along with her teaching experience, Anita brings broad experience in higher education leadership and administration.
+Her research focuses on the impact of policy on issues of economic inequality — particularly K–12 and higher education policy.
+Anita is the political analyst for KSDK news (NBC affiliate) and provides political insight for media outlets in the region.
 She was the recipient of the 2019 Chancellor’s Award for Excellence in Teaching and the 2020 Excellence in Civic Engagement Award.